China's Xi seeks peace in Europe but side-steps Ukraine

 The EU has offered a trade and aid deal to Ukraine to bring it closer to the union, angering Moscow, which considers the country its own and sought to include it in a Russian-led Eurasian customs union.

-Ousted Ukrainian president Viktor Yanukovich rejected that trade deal in November in favor of cash from Moscow, triggering protests that led to bloodshed in Kiev and his flight to Russia.
+Ousted Ukrainian president Viktor Yanukovich rejected that trade deal in November in favour of cash from Moscow, triggering protests that led to bloodshed in Kiev and his flight to Russia.

 FREE-TRADE DREAM